garcia-nacho/garcia-nacho.github.io/_posts/2019-10-09-DrugDiscovery.md

 #desc<-read.csv("/home/nacho/StatisticalCodingClub/parameters.csv")
 {% endhighlight %}

 Now we need to clean up some of the variables.
-First, we remove those that contain any NA value.
+First, we remove those that contain *NAs*.
 {: style="text-align: justify"}

 {% highlight r %}